AcalaNetwork/hardhat-tutorials/hello-world/README.md

 const { expect } = require("chai");
 ```

-We will be wrapping or test within a `describe` block, so add it below the import statement:
+We will be wrapping oru test within a `describe` block, so add it below the import statement:

 ```
 describe("HelloWorld contract", async function () {